 Coupons have been around for ages, and they are still an effective tool to help you save money.
 Using coupons is one of the tried-and-true frugal living tips that you should adopt if you haven’t already.

 Nowadays, you don’t necessarily have to clip coupons out of newspapers or flyers anymore.
-Browser extensions like Honey or Capital One Shopping can easily help you find coupons and automatically apply them to your purchases so you can always get the best deals.
+Browser extensions like Honey can easily help you find coupons and automatically apply them to your purchases so you can always get the best deals.

 10. Cancel subscriptions you do not need